Financing Ocean Ventures in Today's Economic Climate

 The reality of today’s economic environment, combined with the world’s multiplying energy demand, creates enormous financial challenges for the industry, government, and institutional communities.

-The funding necessary to invest in leading-edge & game-changing technologies, fast-track the expansion & grow of companies, and restructure capital requirements for mergers & acquisitions are driving forces behind the need for innovative long-term capital solutions to meet our ocean industry requirements.
+The funding necessary to invest in leading-edge and game-changing technologies, fast-track the expansion and grow of companies, and restructure capital requirements for M&As are driving forces behind the need for innovative long-term capital solutions to meet our ocean industry requirements.

 With offshore drilling waters depths advancing quickly from deep to ultra-deep, and target drilling depths increasing at a similar pace, we are seeing a need to finance high-specification rigs and special-purpose vessels that require a major infusion of investment capital.

-The success with floating production, storage & offloading systems (FPSOs) in the deep waters of Brazil, West Africa, and the United States Gulf of Mexico’s Continental Slope has generated a growing demand for similar and more advanced FPSOs for planned exploration & production expenditures by the international, independent and state-owned oil companies.
+The success with floating production, storage and offloading systems (FPSOs) in the deep waters of Brazil, West Africa, and the United States Gulf of Mexico’s Continental Slope has generated a growing demand for similar and more advanced FPSOs for planned exploration and production expenditures by the international, independent and state-owned oil companies.

 The early-to-production feature of these systems does include a substantial cost savings to the oil company.
 The same can be said for the use of FPSOs to achieve higher recovery rates in mature and marginal fields.
 These advantages to the oil company represent a major financial challenge to the contractor.